3scale/threescale-wasm-auth/docs/reference.md

 In order for the module to authorize requests against `3scale` it must have access to `3scale` services.
-This can be accomplished within `OpenShift Service Mesh` and `Istio` by applying an external [`ServiceEntry`](https://istio.io/v1.9/docs/reference/config/networking/service-entry/) object.
+This can be accomplished within `OpenShift Service Mesh` and `Istio` by applying an external [`ServiceEntry`](https://istio.io/v1.9/docs/reference/config/networking/service-entry/) object and a corresponding [`DestinationRule`](https://istio.io/v1.9/docs/reference/config/networking/destination-rule/) object for TLS configuration to use HTTPS protocol.

-The `custom resources` below just set up the `service entries` for access from within the mesh to the well-known [`SaaS`](https://en.wikipedia.org/wiki/Software_as_a_service) services from `3scale` for the [`Apisonator`](https://github.com/3scale/apisonator) (aka `backend`) and [`Porta`](https://github.com/3scale/porta)
+The `custom resources` below just set up the `service entries` and `destination rules` for secure access from within the mesh to the well-known [`SaaS`](https://en.wikipedia.org/wiki/Software_as_a_service) services from `3scale` for the [`Apisonator`](https://github.com/3scale/apisonator) (aka `backend`) and [`Porta`](https://github.com/3scale/porta)
 (aka `system`) components offering respectively the `Service Management API` and the